 Grief Affects More than Emotions

 Grief changes one’s life and reality.
 Life after losing a loved one isn’t the same.
 It may affect you not just emotionally but on a practical level, too.
 Where are you going to live?
 How are you going to pay the bills?
 What are you going to do with the estate, moving, packing and giving away life-long belongings?
 How are you going to manage business and life on your own?
-How to get back to work, to be able to meet deadlines and stay focused and productive while responding to condolences and looks of pity on you?
-It is the most inconvenient time to think about all those things, but it is the time where you have to deal with them, including memories and those areas where you relied on another person.
+How do you get back to work, meet deadlines, and stay focused and productive while responding to condolences and looks of pity on you?
+It is the most inconvenient time to think about all those things, but it is the time when you have to deal with them, including those areas where you rely on another person.

-Some people also may be dealing with relatives that are upset and blame them for what happened.
-There may be social pressure to move on even minutes or hours after the death.
-Some family members may not understand your grieving process or want you to be over it soon so that they could have more of your love, attention, have you back happy and live a ‘normal’ life again.
-This may put you in a state of guilt and regrets.
+Some people also may be dealing with relatives who are upset and blame them for what happened.
+You may experience social pressure to move on even minutes or hours after the death.
+Some family members may not understand your grieving process or want you to be over it soon so that they can have more of your love and attention, have you back happy and live a ‘normal’ life again.
+This may put you in a state of guilt and regret.
 You may feel very lonely on this journey.
 Do not hold it against those people, as they usually do not want to hurt you and are dealing with their pain, too.
 But you need to trust that you’ll come out on the other side, like a butterfly from a cocoon.
-Believe in tomorrow and look for enjoyment in small things around you.
+Believe in tomorrow and look for enjoyment in the small things around you.

 Grief and Sex Life

-For a person who just lost a partner, there is another reality, where sexual needs and pressure start building up.
-Frequently, one will either feel guilty about it, or will impulsively start searching how to satisfy those needs instantly.
-Though most psychologists suggest you wait with sex and new relationships as long as possible, how fast you start looking for a partner, be it short-term or long-term relationship, is a personal choice.
-But you need to be aware that every aspect of your life may be affected by grief, including sex life.
+For a person who just lost a partner, there is another reality as sexual needs and pressure start building up.
+Frequently, one will either feel guilty about it or impulsively start searching for how to satisfy those needs instantly.
+Though most psychologists suggest you wait with sex and new relationships as long as possible, how fast you start looking for a partner, be it a short-term or long-term relationship, is a personal choice.
+But you need to be aware that every aspect of your life may be affected by grief, including your sex life.

-You need to be prepared that your wound may show up at any moment: you may feel emptiness, disconnection, break out into tears, or go through a variety of reactions.
+You need to be prepared that your wound may show up at any moment: you may feel emptiness, disconnection, break out into tears, or go through various reactions.

-If you do decide to have sex during acute grief state, you need to be mindful of being present with the person emotionally.
-You may have hard time trying to avoid constantly going back to the times with your partner who passed away, or tend to tune-out from the present moment, which may negatively affect both your sex partner and your experience.
+If you do decide to have sex during an acute grief state, you need to be mindful of being present with the person emotionally.
+You may have a hard time trying to avoid constantly going back to the times with your partner who passed away or tend to tune out from the present moment, which may negatively affect both your sex partner and your experience.

-You also need to be very clear and open about your needs and intentions, to avoid further trauma, as some people may be looking for long-term relationship, and others not.
+You also need to be very clear and open about your needs and intentions to avoid further trauma, as some people may be looking for long-term relationships, and others may not.

 Sex and Energetics

-Whenever we are attracted to another person, it happens based on one of 2 principles: attraction by core values or attraction by trauma.
-When people feel whole and healthy emotionally, they are attracted by the 1st principle, if broken and unwell – by the 2nd one.
-This is why often those who are grieving over a loss of a spouse may get attracted to other widowers.
+Whenever we are attracted to another person, it happens based on one of the two principles: attraction by core values or attraction by trauma.
+When we feel whole and healthy emotionally, we are attracted by the 1st principle, if we are broken and unwell – by the 2nd one.
+This is why often those who are grieving over the loss of a spouse may get attracted to other widowers.
 It is important to distinguish between the true attraction to the individual and attraction by pain.

-Another important aspect: when we are intimate with another person, especially during sex, we connect with each other on energetic level, where our auras penetrate each other, and we exchange our energies, positive and negative.
-Sometimes, you may find yourself after sex starting exhibiting behaviors and experiencing feelings not natural to you.
-The reason is because it may not necessarily be your emotions and feelings, but those of another person.
-If you are full of pain and connect with someone alike, you may feel even deeper pain afterwards.
+Another important aspect: when we are intimate with another person, especially during sex, we connect with each other on an energetic level, where our auras penetrate each other.
+We exchange our energies, positive and negative.
+Sometimes, you may find yourself, after sex, starting exhibiting certain behaviours and experiencing some feelings that are not natural to you.
+The reason is that this may not necessarily be your emotions and feelings but those of another person.
+When you are full of pain and are drawn to connect with someone alike, you may feel even deeper pain afterwards.
 While there are ways to cleanse your aura and energetic bodies from negativity brought by other people, you need to be aware of these interactions.

 Why not just move on with life?
 Why do you need to take time to heal?